Michael-Bianconi/KenKen/README.md

 ### NOTE!

-Due to overflow, the maximum reliable puzzle size is 6 since a grid of size N, a single region with the * operator, will have a target of (N!)^N. The largest value Java can hold, without using BigInteger, is 2^63-1, or 9,223,372,036,854,775,807 (9 quintillion).
-A grid size of 6 guarantees there won't be an overflow.
-However, you can get up to size 20 before you start seeing constant overflows.
+Due to overflow, the maximum puzzle size is determined by
+    (N!)^N < 2^63 - 1 --> N = 6
+For any N larger than 6, there is possibility for overflow.

+#### edit:
+ I changed it so overflow errors are caught and the addition operator is used instead.
+Now, the maximum grid size is determined by
+    N * (sum j, j=1, N) < 2^63 - 1 --> N = 264,225